jfrog/artifactory-cli-go/README.md

    --user       [Optional] Artifactory user.
    --password   [Optional] Artifactory password.
    --props      [Optional] List of properties in the form of key1=value1;key2=value2,... to be attached to the uploaded artifacts.
-   --flat       [Default: false] If not set to true, and the upload path ends with a slash, files are uploaded according to their file system hierarchy.
+   --flat       [Default: false] If not set to true, and the upload path ends with a slash, artifacts are uploaded according to their file system hierarchy.
    --recursive  [Default: true] Set to false if you do not wish to collect artifacts in sub-folders to be uploaded to Artifactory.
-   --regexp     [Default: false] Set to true to use a regular expression instead of wildcards expression to collect files to upload.
+   --regexp     [Default: false] Set to true to use a regular expression instead of wildcards expression to collect artifacts to upload.
    --dry-run    [Default: false] Set to true to disable communication with Artifactory.
 ```
 ##### Arguments
-* The first argument is the path to the files to be uploaded to Artifactory.
+* The first argument is the path to the artifacts to be uploaded to Artifactory.
-The path can include a single file or multiple files, by using the * wildcard.
+The path can include a single file or multiple artifacts, by using the * wildcard.
 **Important:** If the path is provided as a regular expression (with the --regexp=true option) then
 the first regular expression appearing as part of the argument must be enclosed in parenthesis.